-Manila is a chaotic and at first glance the prospect of trying to get anywhere can be quite overwhelming.
+Manila is chaotic and at first glance, the prospect of trying to get anywhere can be quite overwhelming.
 The traffic is horrendous and you’re not always given the truth when asking for help on the street.

 Most people use Manila only as a hub to reach some of the gorgeous island paradises that the Philippines has on offer.

 If you love to scuba dive or are interested in trying it out or taking a course, there is no doubt that you have learned about Puerto Galera.
 Not only does it have spectacular diving, one of the top 5 places to dive in the Philippines, but it is also close to Manila and easy to reach.

 As an added bonus, it is incredibly cheap to travel to this island too.

 There are several options available for traveling to Puerto Galera, ranging from cheap local transport to extremely overpriced ‘tourist’ options.
 Don’t fall for the tourist bus scam, the local transport is perfectly safe and easy to figure out for a fraction of the price.